quantummaid/quantummaid-tutorials/aws-lambda/03_AddingLambdaSupport.md

 We should initialize an instance of `AwsLambdaEndpoint` in a static field of the `Main` class, so that:

 - The time taken to initialize HttpMaid does not count towards the execution time of the Lambda function.
-- The intent to initialize HttpMaid once per VM lifetime is made clear.
+In plain english, it will not be billed by AWS.
+- The HttpMaid initialization delay is experienced only once per Lambda instance.
+For our purpose, a Lambda instance is a Java Virtual Machine (JVM) process, [with some notable differences](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html).

+Here are the imports required:

 <!---[CodeSnippet](step2AdapterDeclaration1)-->
 ```java
 import de.quantummaid.httpmaid.awslambda.AwsLambdaEndpoint;
 import static de.quantummaid.httpmaid.awslambda.AwsLambdaEndpoint.awsLambdaEndpointFor;
 ```

+And the `AwsLambdaEndpoint` static initialization code:

 <!---[CodeSnippet](step2AdapterDeclaration2)-->
 ```java